Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 		- Every facilitator has their own personal website
 			- Events are handled by facilitators themselves in their websites with a agreed-upon protocol
 		- The data is distributed, so the platform collects data from each facilitator website to create the collection of events
-		- Might be able to use [Holochain](https://www.holochain.org/)
+		- Might be able to use peer-to-peer [Holochain](https://www.holochain.org/) for backend
 		- #### Benefits
 			- Highest resonance with [[Archiarchy]] values
 			- Most exciting
 		- #### Drawbacks
 			- Has never been done; it's an experiment
-			- Neither Holochain nor [Holo.host](https://holo.host/) (a P2P hosting platform for Holochain apps) are public ready; so we would still ned
+			- Neither Holochain nor [Holo.host](https://holo.host/) (a web hosting platform for Holochain apps) are public ready; so we would still need to use an alternative backend in the meantime
+			-
 		-
 			-
 		-